oir/barkeep/docs/README.md

 ?> Detail: Github submodules are staged in folders that end with a `_` to avoid clashing with Meson's subproject downloading.

-_Python bindings are slightly more involved, therefore a proper build system is recommended -- see section on Meson below._
+_Python bindings are slightly more involved, therefore a proper build system is recommended, [see below](#build-system-meson)._

 ### Minimal tooling: Make